ironsheep/P2-vscode-langserv-extension/Migrate-v230.md

 If you happen to have some non-P2 bindings you can leave these in this file. **We remove any P2 bindings as they will interfere with the new build mechanism!**

-## 4. Ensure your compiler has been located correctly
+## 4. Ensure your compilers have been located correctly

 The Spin2 extension now has automatic toolset discovery.
 Once the compilers have been discovered then you choose which compiler to use for all of your P2 projects.
 You can then also override this setting for any project you wish to use another of your installed compilers.

 To validate that you can build P2 code let's review the Spin2 Exension settings.
 There's a new page of setting where the compilers found are listed.
 Let's open `Settings -> Extensions -> Spin2 -> Spin/Spin2 ToolChain Configuration`.
 At the top of this settings page you'll see a list of **Installations Found**.
-If you have flexspin installed, you should see flexspin in this list.
-Likewise, if you are on Windows and you have a version of PNut (say PNut_v43 installed) then you should see PNut installed.
+If you have flexspin installed, you should see `flexspin` in this list.
+If you are on Windows and you have a version of PNut (say PNut_v43 installed) then you should see `PNut` installed, and lastly, if you have pnut_ts installed is should show `pnut_ts`.

 If you don't see all the compilers in this list then you want to adjust the installations so that they can be found before proceeding!
 For installation instructions you will need to refer to: